KrMayank02/KrMayank02/README.md

 ## 🚀 About Me

-💠 Experienced Technology Leader with 14-years of career in **Software Quality Engineering, DevOps & Cloud**.
+💠 Experienced Technology Leader with 14+ years of career in **Software Quality Engineering, DevOps & Cloud**.
 With a recently completed **Post Graduate Program in DevOps from Caltech CTME** and a **CKA (Certified Kubernetes Administrator)** certification, I am **bridging the gap between development, testing, and production.**

 💠 Having strong knowledge base and intensive hands-on experience in **DevOps, DevSecOps and AWS-DevOps Methodology**, I apply them to the Containerized & Cloud-native environments where software quality meets infrastructure reliability.